 It is important that you make the decision whether smaller is better.
-A smaller pump also means that it has a lower maximum pressure.
-A too small pump also makes it difficult to inflate the tire properly.
-Of course you do not want to labor for fifteen minutes to find out that you only have 4 bar of air in your tires!
+A smaller pump also means that it has lower maximum pressure.
+A too-small pump also makes it difficult to inflate the tire properly.
+Of course, you do not want to labor for fifteen minutes to find out that you only have 4 bars of air in your tires!

 How much bar is enough?

 How many bars a pump should have at least in your tire depends, of course, on your tires.
 For the standard 23 mm straps, the maximum pressure of 8 bar is usually enough.
 Do you have broader tires?
 Then you probably have enough of lower pressure, like 6 or 7 bar.

 When you use your mini-pump, this is usually in case of emergency.
 You’ve just been punctured and you just want to be able to drive home.
 For that, your band does not have to be very hard.
 You often have enough of a bicycle pump with a maximum pressure of 7 bar.

 With a bicycle pump, you soon have the image in your head of a hand pump.
 Some cyclists, however, find it inconvenient to use.
 That is why there have been so-called CO2 pumps for a while.
 These cartridges are filled with CO2 and pump up your bicycle tire at lightning speed.

 The advantage of these patterns is that they are simpler and faster.
 In addition, they pump your tire as hard as possible, up to 14 bar.
 The latter in combination with the fast inflation makes that many people use this pump for their tubular tires.